- Adrian Pope

-She moved to the U.K. in 1991 to read English language and literature at Christ Church college at the University of Oxford.
-Awarded funding from the Rhodes Trust to pursue doctoral research in Old Norse and Icelandic literature, she completed her thesis ‘Reading Egils saga Skallagrimssonar: Saga, Paratext, Translations’ in 2000.
-Capildeo has held teaching and research positions at a number of universities across the U.K. including Cambridge (she was the Judith E. Wilson Visiting Fellow in 2014-2015), Glasgow, Leeds, Sheffield, Kingston-upon-Thames, and Greenwich.
-She has also worked at the Etymology Group and the Research Group at the Oxford English Dictionary and the Writers’ Team at the Commonwealth Foundation, and volunteered at Oxfam Head Office and the Oxford Sexual Abuse and Rape Crisis Centre.
-Capildeo has written numerous poetry pamphlets and books including Measures of Expatriation, for which she won the Forward Prize for Best Collection, Venus as a Bear (2018), and an unpublished autobiography, One Scattered Skeleton.
+They moved to the U.K. in 1991 to read English language and literature at Christ Church college at the University of Oxford.
+Awarded funding from the Rhodes Trust to pursue doctoral research in Old Norse and Icelandic literature, they completed thei thesis ‘Reading Egils saga Skallagrimssonar: Saga, Paratext, Translations’ in 2000.
+Capildeo has held teaching and research positions at a number of universities across the U.K. including Cambridge (they were the Judith E. Wilson Visiting Fellow in 2014-2015), Glasgow, Leeds, Sheffield, Kingston-upon-Thames, and Greenwich.
+They have also worked at the Etymology Group and the Research Group at the Oxford English Dictionary and the Writers’ Team at the Commonwealth Foundation, and volunteered at Oxfam Head Office and the Oxford Sexual Abuse and Rape Crisis Centre.
+Capildeo has written numerous poetry pamphlets and books including Measures of Expatriation, for which they won the Forward Prize for Best Collection, Venus as a Bear (2018), and an unpublished autobiography, One Scattered Skeleton.

-As reviewer, essayist, and editor, she has contributed to online and print publications including: adda, the Commonwealth Writers magazine, Caribbean Review of Books, Granta, Poetry Review, PN Review, Poetry Salzburg, and The White Review.
+As reviewer, essayist, and editor, they have contributed to online and print publications including: adda, the Commonwealth Writers magazine, Caribbean Review of Books, Granta, Poetry Review, PN Review, Poetry Salzburg, and The White Review.
 Capildeo is currently a Douglas Caster Cultural Fellow at the University of Leeds and a mentor on the Ledbury national programme for emerging BAME poetry critics.